 PRODUCT DESCRIPTION

-1. Loading and Heating Stage: Specialized plates exhibiting superplasticity (such as titanium alloys, aluminum alloys, etc.) are securely clamped between a sealed mold and an upper pressure plate, forming a closed cavity.
-The mold is then transferred into a heating furnace, where a precision temperature control system heats the sheet to its superplasticity temperature range (typically 0.5–0.9 times the material's melting point; e.g., approximately 900°C for TC4 titanium alloy).
-At this temperature, the material's internal structure transitions into a superplastic state, preparing it for subsequent forming.
+A specially designed sheet with superplastic properties (e.g., titanium alloy, aluminum alloy) is securely clamped between a sealed mold and an upper pressure plate to form a closed cavity.
+The mold is then transferred to a heating furnace, where a precision temperature control system heats the sheet to its superplastic temperature range (typically 0.5–0.9 times the material's melting point; for example, approximately 900°C for TC4 titanium alloy).
+At this temperature, the material's internal structure transitions to a superplastic state, preparing it for subsequent forming.

 CUSTOMIZED PRODUCTS